 The 30% federal Investment Tax Credit did not expire in 2025 - but you'd be forgiven for thinking it did.
 According to the IRS (Form 5695 instructions, 2025), the Residential Clean Energy Credit sits at 30% through 2032 under the Inflation Reduction Act.
 The confusion comes from the pre-IRA schedule that had the credit stepping down to 22% in 2023.
 That schedule was replaced.
 It didn't happen.

-[CITATION CAPSULE: The US federal solar Investment Tax Credit (ITC) remains at 30% through 2032 under the Inflation Reduction Act, according to IRS Form 5695 instructions (2025).
-The pre-IRA phase-down schedule - which would have reduced it to 22% in 2023 - was superseded when the IRA passed in August 2022.]
+The US federal solar Investment Tax Credit (ITC) remains at 30% through 2032 under the Inflation Reduction Act, according to IRS Form 5695 instructions (2025).
+The pre-IRA phase-down schedule - which would have reduced it to 22% in 2023 - was superseded when the IRA passed in August 2022.
+That said, the policy debate created real market confusion.
+I've seen quotes from installers in early 2025 citing 26% or even 22% when calculating customer payback periods.
+Those numbers are wrong for 2026.
+If your payback estimate came from a quote in late 2024, recalculate it.

 The math difference is concrete.
 On a $22,000 system: